N3koSempai/klia-store/README.md

 # KliaStore

-A modern desktop application for browsing and managing Flatpak applications from Flathub.
+A modern desktop application for browsing and managing Flatpak applications from Flathub

 ## Features